phetsims/phet-info/doc/new-dev-onboarding.md

 learning and growth here at PhET.
 We recommend checking in with your mentor to customize your roadmap according to your needs and experiences.

-TODO: Currently Example Sim node is linking to Example-Sim repo.
-May want to link to tutorial instead.

 ```mermaid
 graph LR